 Extraordinary Moments: Kate Danker

-Kate Danker, a graduate student in the Department of Speech and Hearing Sciences, worked in the department’s preschool program for language development.
+Kate Danker, a graduate student in the Department of Speech, Language and Hearing Sciences, worked in the department’s preschool program for language development.
 This program brings campus and community together, offering students a place to employ the skills they’ve learned in the classroom and change the world one child at a time.